Rupin Pass trek was primarily a shepherd’s trail crossing the Kinnaur Kailash range in the north Indian state of Himachal Pradesh.

 Rupin Pass to Ronti Gad and Exit at Sangla

-Ronti Gad was the penultimate camp at of our trek and we received fresh snowfall the following morning after which a long bending path alongside green meadows took us to the culmination of our 9 day escapade at Sangla.
+Ronti Gad was the penultimate camp on our trek and we received fresh snowfall the following morning after which a long bending path alongside green meadows took us to the culmination of our 9-day escapade at Sangla.

 Reasons to do the Rupin Pass Trek

 As expected of any ‘Himalayan’ trek, Rupin pass is best experienced in its present.
 Not the thought of what climb is yet to come or the thought of what is left behind, but soaking in most of every climb, every turn that unlocks a different side to the mountains.
 It is even more crucial to do so when doing Rupin Pass trek because the scenery changes vastly as one moves from one camp to the next.

 Villages are hidden in between thick canopy, paying way to lush green fields followed by never-ending stretches of snowfields going all the way up to the mountain tops.
 The weather becomes unpredictable and so does the environment, where a moment’s warm sunshine moment can, in another moment turn into a snowy blizzard that can leave your tents shuddering beneath the howling mountain winds.

 The way to the pass and eventual descent over a period of 3 days leaves a vast amount of space to be able to experience snowfall in the region too.
 It surely makes the trek a bit harder and trickier, but the scenery definitely leaves anyone not wishing for anything otherwise.